 In his poetry collection "Leaves of Grass," Walt Whitman wrote about his own death for many years before it actually ocurred.
 Similarly, these are song I'd love to be able to play at my own funeral.
 Perhaps my recent health issues with A1AD and related lung problems brought the idea to mind.
 It makes using Whitman's title "Song of Myself" all the more fitting.

 I was unable to sing for over a year.
 The next few years (months?) may be a small window of time where I'm able to sing again.
-My voice lacks the strength, control and range that it had before my lungs began to shrink and fail and discomfort became omnipresent, but the aged quality of the vocal performance has a depth and poignancy a younger voice may not be able to achieve.
-(One of the criteria I used to chose these songs was that the lyrics work with my "new" voice.
+My voice lacks the strength, control and range that it had before my lungs began to shrink and fail and discomfort became omnipresent, but the aged quality of the vocal performance has a depth and poignancy a younger voice may not be able to achieve. ("Frozen Man" may be the boldest example of this idea.)
+One of the criteria I used to chose these songs was that the lyrics work with my "new" voice.

 The main purpose of each arrangement is to bring out the meaning and depth of the lyrics, highlighting them in inventive accompaniment phrasings, shifting harmonic settings, etc. Please pay special attention to the piano.